Martiless/nondairy-godmother/README.md

 ## Bugs:
 1. The styling of the base page was not consistent across all pages on the site.
       * I had not included "{% load static %}" at the beginning of my base.html page.
 Once this was edited, all pages loaded correctly.
-1. Font Awesome icons not appearing on site.
-      *
-1. The booking page was not loading, the following error message was coming up:
+1. The booking page was not loading, the below error message was coming up:
       * After reading through the yellow error page, it showed elements of the booking model didn't exist.
 I realised that I had changed elements of the model without making any migrations.
 <details>
 <summary>Booking Page Error</summary>